oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

 ### Current status

-*   status: design updated.
-Mostly implemented
+*   status: design revisited.
+Client and Server implemented and working.
+Engine code requires adaptation to use it
-*   Last updated date: Nov 6 2012
+*   Last updated date: March 3 2013

 ### Detailed Description